Rig Monitoring Basics

 • TTL (Transistor-Transistor Logic) signals must be converted to a higher voltage.
 Some radio manufacturers offer a level converter accessory, such as the Icom CT-17, which plugs into the CI-V Remote Control Jack on an Icom radio and connects to a computer via an RS-232 cable.
 A less expensive alternative is a serial-USB adapter (Figure 2), which connects directly between the TTL jack and the USB port on a computer.
 These are built specifically for each make and model of radio, because there is not a standard TTL CAT connnector.

 Figure 2.
 Serial-USB adapter.

 A CAT interface is also packaged with some sound card interfaces used for digital modes such as PSK31.
-Using the level converter (Radio port) in a MicroHam USB Interface III solved both the Ham Radio Deluxe multi-meter problem and the Icom RS-BA1 disconnection problem.
+Using the level converter (Radio port) in a MicroHam USB Interface III instead of the Prolific adapter cable solved both the Ham Radio Deluxe multi-meter problem and the Icom RS-BA1 disconnection problem.
 Some sound card interfaces do not include a rig control circuit.

 Software for Rig Monitoring

 Various rig control programs are available on the Internet.
 A list of the programs reviewed on this Web site is at the end of this article.